What Is ALK+ Non-Small Cell Lung Cancer (NSCLC)?

 How Can Targeted Therapies Help?

-Although there is no cure, ALK+ (anaplastic lymphoma kinase-positive) NSCLC can be treated with targeted therapies that affect this specific gene found in cancer cells to help block the growth or spread of cancer.
-These therapies are known as tyrosine kinase inhibitors (TKI) or ALK-inhibitors.
+Although there is no cure, ALK+ (anaplastic lymphoma kinase-positive) metastatic NSCLC can be treated with targeted therapies that affect this specific gene found in cancer cells to help block the growth or spread of cancer.
+These therapies are known as tyrosine kinase inhibitors (TKI) or ALK inhibitors.

 What if ALK+ NSCLC Has Spread Beyond Your Lungs?